acao/recoil-poc/src/recoil/README.md

 # GraphiQL 2.0.0 Recoil RFC

 We needed a greater atomization of state reconciliation in our application.
 With such high throughput events, the risk of unnecessary checks and re-renders grow.

-`RecoilJS` provides an excellent pattern for highly atomic collections of state.
-It rewards a seperation of concerns and allows us to build powerful API interfaces.

-In theory the atoms, selectors and libraries are not react dependent either, so these could be re-used for non-react implementations
+More reasoning below

 ## TODO